-A community wildfire protection plan (CWPP) prepared for the CVRD in 2012 by Strathcona Forestry Consulting identified most of the regional district as having a high or extreme wildfire hazard rating.
+Cowichan Valley Regional District Central Zone Community Wildfire Protection Plan 2017 Update - submitted by B.A.
+Blackwell & Associates Ltd, June 25, 2019; Cowichan Valley Regional District North Zone Community Wildfire Protection Plan 2017 Update - submitted by B.A.
+Blackwell & Associates Ltd, November 20, 2018; Cowichan Valley Regional District South Zone Community Wildfire Protection Plan 2017 Update - submitted by B.A.
+Blackwell & Associates Ltd, September 28, 2018; and Cowichan Valley Regional District West Zone Community Wildfire Protection Plan 2017 Update - submitted by B.A.
+Blackwell & Associates Ltd, May 1, 2019 identified areas of the regional district with moderate, high or extreme wildfire behaviour threat classes.
 Once started, wildfires can move quickly and far.
 Dwellings and other structures can be ignited by sparks and embers that may travel up to 2 km, by extreme heat that can ignite materials from a distance of 30 m, or by direct flame spreading along flammable objects.
 In addition to adhering to the guidelines below, following FireSmart practices can greatly reduce the potential impacts of wildfires.